Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 The staff member will be asked:

-If the staff member desires to correct the problem, he/she should be prepared to discuss or commit to writing:
+If the staff member desires to correct the problem, they should be prepared to discuss or commit to writing:

-- the actions he or she intends to take to address the concerns and achieve satisfactory
+- the actions they intend to take to address the concerns and achieve satisfactory performance and

-- what support, if any, he or she will need from the supervisor.
+- what support, if any, they will need from the supervisor.

-If the improvement plan is accepted by the supervisor and performance improves to a fully acceptable level and does not recur for six months, and if no other performance or conduct related actions are warranted, the matter should be considered resolved.
+If the improvement plan is accepted by the supervisor and performance improves to a fully acceptable level and does not recur for the specified period of time, and if no other performance or conduct related actions are warranted, the matter should be considered resolved.
 As before, a pattern of performance or conduct problem will be considered grounds for disciplinary action, up to and including termination, regardless of improvement.

-If the staff member cannot present an acceptable plan or does not feel he or she can successfully meet expectations under the conditions established by the supervisor, the staff member may choose to resign or the supervisor may choose to end the employment relationship.
+If the staff member cannot present an acceptable plan or does not feel they can successfully meet expectations under the conditions established by the supervisor, the staff member may choose to resign or the supervisor may choose to end the employment relationship.

 Misconduct that Warrants Immediate Discharge